oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 to conduct TC and SC meetings.
 The following notes capture some useful details regarding the meeting scheduling process.

-* This arrangement requires TC and SC meeting to be scheduled in both Kavi & Lucid
+* This arrangement requires TC and SC meetings to be scheduled in both Kavi & Lucid
   * The TC has been scheduling recurring meeting series in 6-month blocks
   * Scheduling meeting series generates a flurry of calendar invitation emails.
 Consider sending a "warning order" email to the TC mail list so that members aren't surprised.
   * Consider creating a matrix so you can check off each meeting series as it's scheduled (example at the end of this note) to keep track.
   * SC meetings that occur twice per month require scheduling a series for each session (e.g., 2nd Tuesday, 4th Tuesday are scheduled as two separate series)
+  * The monthly TC meeting's mornning and evening sessions likewire require scheduling a series for each session
 * The co-chairs have a weekly tag-up (Thursdays at 10:00 AM Eastern) that is  only scheduled in Lucid
-* The person who schedules a  meeting in Lucid is automatically a facilitator, others need to have their role change to facilitator.
+* The person who schedules a  meeting in Lucid is automatically a facilitator, others need to have their role changed to facilitator.
-  * TC co-chairs, all SC co-chairs and Secretary are facilitators for daytime TC meetings.
+  * TC co-chairs, all SC co-chairs and Secretary are facilitators for monthly TC meetings.
-  * TC co-chairs and Secretary are facilitators for evening TC meetings.
-  * SC co-chairs, TC co-chairs, and secretary are facilitators for SC meetings.
+  * SC co-chairs, TC co-chairs, and secretary are facilitators for all SC meetings.
-* Pick Monthly / Same Day of Week repeat schedule for TC and SC meetings
+* Use the _Monthly / Same Day of Week_ repeat schedule for TC and SC meetings (to get, e.g., first Tuesday of month)
 * Uncheck the box to receive emails for RSVPs in Lucid if you don't want to get flooded.
 * Only Facilitators and Participants can raise hands in Lucid, so set people's roles accordingly.
 * Need to use "Edit series attendees" in Lucid to change attendee information for an entire meeting series if you later want to add people or adjust roles